 Wilson’s life was spared, but not without complication.
 Due to sustained injuries, she could no longer work as a floor nurse in the hospital or even for a time lift her nine-month-old son.

 “This was a devastating season for me,” she said.
 “I felt like my whole life purpose as a nurse and in part as a mother had suddenly been stripped away.”

 After several years of rehab and a few non-clinical position changes at the hospital, Wilson credits her family’s support and ARHS for helping her return to patient care at The Heart & Vascular Center.

 “I was hired as a device nurse to help patients with monitors, pacemakers and defibrillators manage their congestive heart disease,” she said.
 “Looking back, I marvel at how my car wreck actually made things come full circle.
 I traded my jump rope for two additional years of training and a Medtronic Programmer (a machine Wilson uses to monitor the status of her patients).”

-At The Cardiology Center, Wilson works closely with fellow device nurse Kim Denny, RN, and Dr. Andrew Hordes, a Cardiologist who specializes in electrophysiology.
+At The Heart & Vascular Center, Wilson works closely with fellow device nurse Kim Denny, RN, and Dr. Andrew Hordes, a Cardiologist who specializes in electrophysiology.
 Together, they diagnosis arrhythmia issues (abnormal heartbeat) and determine whether or not a patient would benefit from medication, an implantable device or surgery.
 Thanks to their efforts, this invaluable service is available to patients across ARHS clinics in Ashe, Avery and Watauga County.